subversive-upstream/.github/profile/README.md

 Contains repositories that are a fork of a repository in [Subversive Upstream](https://github.com/subversive-crates).
 The content of this organization reflect the opinionated nature of the Subversive Stack.
 Specifically, repositories will only appear here when they are used in the [Subversive Stack](https://github.com/subversive-stack).
+It is not yet clear if these crates will be distributed via crates.io or just GitHub repositories.

 ### Resources